CD Torrevieja: History

 A new football club was set up in the town in 1993, Club Deportivo Torrevieja, which started playing in the second regional league.
-By 1996, the new side promoted to the competition's top level, as the original club dropped to the second, and was also renamed Fútbol Club Torrevieja, promoting to division four in 1997, but being relegated two seasons after.
+By 1996, the new side was promoted to the competition's top level, as the original club dropped to the second, and was also renamed Fútbol Club Torrevieja, promoted to division four in 1997, but being relegated two seasons after.

 In the 2002–03 season, Restituto Marroquí was elected as club president by the local council (Torrevieja was a municipal club owned by the city council).
-The new manager was Croatian Vlado Macan, which achieved a mid-table finish with a squad made up of young local players.
+The new manager was Croatian Vlado Macan, who achieved a mid-table finish with a squad made up of young local players.
 In January 2003, at a meeting in the “Total Football Bar” owned by founder member Rob Palmer in the Urbanización San Luis, a group of mainly British fans met and agreed to set up a supporters' club.
-This group had been following the team all season (both home and away matches), and had helped to increase crowds at the ground from 100 or so to 5000.
+This group had been following the team all season (both home and away matches) and had helped to increase crowds at the ground from 100 or so to 5000.
 The name chosen was “The Torry Army”, and the first president was Eduardo "Eddie" Cagigao.

-In 2005, new manager Riquelme (formerly of Novelda CF and Jumilla CF), in charge since the previous year, led Torrevieja to a third division return.
+In 2005, new manager Riquelme (formerly of Novelda CF and Jumilla CF), in charge since the previous year, led Torrevieja to a third-division return.
 Subsequently, the team turned professional for the first time, but the manager was sacked before Christmas, after a 0–1 home loss against CD Castellón B; the side eventually finished in mid-table.

-In two of the following four seasons, Torrevieja managed to appear twice in the third division promotion playoffs, falling in 2007 against UD Fuerteventura (after disposing of Utebo FC) and in 2009 against Haro Deportivo (1–2 on aggregate).
+In two of the following four seasons, Torrevieja appeared twice in the third division promotion playoffs, falling in 2007 against UD Fuerteventura (after disposing of Utebo FC) and in 2009 against Haro Deportivo (1–2 on aggregate).